 Misc: Camping is prohibited on City of Los Angeles’ land.
 Inexpensive camping is available at PV Pit, Horton Creek, and others.
 Stop by the Bishop Chamber of Commerce and Visitors Bureau at 690 N Main for locations.

 Don’t forget to pickup the guidebooks!
 Owens River Gorge Climbs by M. Lewis and Bishop Area Rock Climbs by P. Croft & M. Lewis.
-Also, check out our blog article on the Owens River Gorge.
+Also, this blog article on the Owens River Gorge is worth checking out.

 The Alabama Hills is a surreal landscape of mountainous craggy boulders, towers, and pinnacles framed by Mt.
 Whitney and the High Sierra.
 The highly fractured and clustered hills of orange rock attracted early 20th century movie producers and continues as a major film production location today.
 Easy and moderate climbing routes on quartz monzonite are next to the parking areas.
 Rock quality ranges from quality patina to chossy.
 Tread lightly.
 About 300+ routes have been established, the majority being bolted.